Back to learn

 Courtney Johnston

 If you’re interested in saving for a down payment for a home in the next few months or near future, you’ll want to check in on your credit score.
 Most lenders in Canada require a minimum credit score of 680 to get approved for mortgage financing.
-But getting a good credit score won’t happen overnight.
-It requires dedication and patience.
+Having bad credit might not automatically mean you cannot get a loan for a mortgage but it usually means the process will be much harder and more involved.
+A good credit score is key to mortgage approval, but getting a good credit score won’t happen overnight.
+It requires dedication and patience to build your credit score enough to get a mortgage approval.

 Why Do Mortgage Lenders Look at Your Credit Score?